Skip to Main Content

 You research the direct relation between impopularity (independent variable) and symptoms of depression (dependent variable) and the indirect relation between these two variables via social network sites (mediator).

-Schematically a representation of mediation could look like this (in which 1 is the original relation and 4 the relation checked before the mediator):
+A visual representation of mediation could look like the image blow (in which 1 is the original relation and 4 the relation checked before the mediator):

 Moderation (interaction effect)